richardcsuwandi/richardcsuwandi.github.io/_posts/2021-09-21-gp-in-action.md

   <img src="/assets/img/gpr_pred.png" />
 </p>

-In this plot, the black stars represent the training (observed) data, while the blue line and shaded area indicate the mean and confidence bounds, respectively.
+In this plot, the black stars (★) represent the training (observed) data, while the blue line and shaded area (🟦) indicate the mean and confidence bounds, respectively.
 Notice how the uncertainty decreases near the observed points.
 If we added more data points, we would see the mean function adjust to pass through them, further reducing uncertainty close to the observations.

 #### Takeaways
 In this tutorial, we learned how to build a GP model using GPyTorch.
-There are many additional [features](https://docs.gpytorch.ai/en/latest/) in GPyTorch that I didn't cover here.
+There are many additional [features](https://docs.gpytorch.ai/en/latest/) in GPyTorch that I did not cover here.
 I hope this tutorial serves as a solid foundation for you to explore GPyTorch and Gaussian processes further.

 <!-- If you would like me to make more tutorials on GPyTorch or if you have any other suggestions, please let me know in the comments! -->